COVID-19 Relief for Refugees and Other Vulnerable Persons in Armenia

 In May 2020, within the framework of the “Bright Future for Youth in Armenia” project, funded by the World Council of Churches-Armenia Round Table Foundation (ART), Aleppo-NGO allocated 46 scholarships to local, Syrian, Iranian, Iraqi and Lebanese-Armenian university students completing their Bachelor’s, Master’s and PHD degrees at numerous universities and colleges across Armenia.

-The 46 scholarship recipients were selected from a pool of 102 applicants, whose applications were reviewed by a selection committee consisted from representative of Armenia Round Table Foundation, Aleppo-NGO and My Step Foundation.
+The 46 scholarship recipients were selected from a pool of 102 applicants, whose applications were reviewed by a selection committee consisting of representatives from the Armenia Round Table Foundation, Aleppo-NGO and the My Step Foundation.
 The recipients were required to have a GPA of at least 3.0/4.0 and/or provide proof of employment and vulnerability.

 Since June 2020, 21 Syrian, local and Iranian youth have been participating in Aleppo-NGO’s paid-internship program, implemented within the framework of the “Bright Future for Youth in Armenia” project funded by ART.

 The 21 participants were selected from a group of 46 applicants.
 The selected youth have been placed at various public institutions and private companies which match their educational background and professional experience.
 The program is designed to provide youth (3rd or 4th year Bachelor’s Degree Students, Master’s Degree Students, or recent graduates) work experience within the Armenian labor market with the aim of enhancing their resumes/CVs and paving the way for full-time employment.

 The interns have educational and professional background in architecture, accounting, political science and international relations, IT, economics, medicine, ,marketing, etc. and are interning at numerous reputable institutions such as:

 Office of the Prime Minister of the Republic of Armenia;

 Whiz Code Academy;